Cori Thomas

-Cori Thomas is an author and screenwriter of Liberian and Brazilian descent.
-Cori is co-writer of Sara Kruzan's memoir I Cried to Dream Again, published in May 2022 by Penguin Random House.
-She is also an award winning playwright whose works include When January Feels Like Summer, Lockdown, My Secret Language of Wishes, Pa's Hat, “Citizens Market” and more.
+Cori Thomas is a dramatist and screenwriter of Liberian and Brazilian descent.
+Her works include the plays When January Feels Like Summer, Lockdown, My Secret Language of Wishes, Pa's Hat, and Citizens Market.

 Early life

-Thomas is the daughter of a Liberian ambassador.
+Thomas is the daughter of a Liberian ambassador, and the granddaughter of Cora Ann Pair Thomas who emigrated to Liberia as a missionary and founded the Lott Carey Mission.

 Career

 The world premiere of Thomas's When January Feels Like Summer was directed by Chuck Patterson, her late husband, at the City Theatre In Pittsburgh in 2010 and won the American Theatre Critics Association Elizabeth Osborn New Play Award for an emerging playwright.
 It was subsequently co-produced by the Ensemble Studio Theatre and Page73 Productions in the Summer of 2014 in New York and directed by Daniella Topol.
 It was a Critics Pick of The New York Times and was brought back in October 2014 as a co-production between the Ensemble Studio Theatre and the Women's Project Theater also directed by Daniella Topol.

 Other plays include Pa's Hat, which premiered at the Pillsbury House Theatre in Minnesota in 2010, directed by Marion McClinton; and My Secret Language of Wishes, which premiered at the Mixed Blood Theatre in 2011, also directed by McClinton.